Google Workspace : Collaboration + productivity apps (opens in new tab)

 Zoho (opens in new tab) provides so many different software and apps for small business the bigger question might not be what they do, but what they don't.
 Zoho provides such a comprehensive range of solutions that it's impossible to do the company justice here, suffice to say that they-currently-provide at least 45 apps covering everything from sales, help desk, finance, people, IT, office, project management, and collaboration.
 What's even better is that not only do these all integrate with each other, but also often integrate with other popular business software platforms.
 If you need to do something, Zoho probably have already released software to do it!

-Adobe Apps (opens in new tab) is probably another toolkit to consider here, not least because of Adobe's real strengths in creativity and design, as well as PDF management-something every business will have to address at some point.
+Adobe Creative Cloud (opens in new tab) is probably another toolkit to consider here, not least because of Adobe's real strengths in creativity and design, as well as PDF management-something every business will have to address at some point.
 Adobe sell different apps in different groups, however, so it's important to ensure you're looking at the correct set.
 However, don't be surprised if you end up subscribing to multiple apps, not least the creativity bundle that includes Photoshop, and Adobe Acrobat for creating, editing, annotating, and signing PDF files.

 Salesforce (opens in new tab) is possibly the leading sales solution for businesses of many sizes.
 Whether you're looking to focus on online or offline marketing, telephone or email sales, then this is an all-in-one platform that aims to bring customer sales and relationships together.
 However, it's not just about logging numbers and ticketing as much as improving all-round efficiency.
 This means you can look to improve key metrics across all processes, not least your sales and CRM channels, ensuring both a good synchronicity and efficiency between them.